translate-tools/core/README.md

 You can specify options in constructor for each `Translator` class.

+Not all modules is use all keys.

 ## apiKey

 type: `string`

-Access key for requests to translator API
+Access key for requests to API

 ## useMultiplexing

 type: `boolean`

-Union text array to 1 request (or more, but less than usualy anyway).
+Union text array to 1 request (or more, but less than usually anyway).

-Option for reduce the number of requests, but it can make artefacts in translated text.
+Option for reduce the number of requests, but it may generate artifacts in translated text.

-Some modules may not support this feature.

 ## headers